-We currently employ 57 people, of which 16 are employed in research and development, 25 in sales and marketing and 16 in general and administrative.
+We currently employ 56 people, of which eight are employed in operations, 16 in research and development, 25 in sales and marketing and 15 in general and administrative.
 Two employees hold both M.D. and Ph.D. degrees, four additional employees hold Ph.D. degrees and one additional employee holds an M.D. degree.
 None of our employees is represented by a labor union and we believe our employee relations are good.